1.4.0 Release Notes

 Search and report on classification hits

 Classification officers can now dig deeper into classified files by searching for and reporting on not only the name of the policy and rule triggered by a file, but also each content “hit” within the file that triggered the classification policy.
-For more information, visit Search and report on classification hits.
+For more information, visit Search on classification hits or Report on classification hits.

 Search and report on duplicate files